bxparks/AceTime/DEVELOPER.md

         - Update the `TZ_VERSION` variable in the makefiles.
     - `$ make zonedbs`
 - Update CHANGELOGs
+    - Copy a summary of the TZDB release notes from https://mm.icann.org/pipermail/tz-announce/ to the various CHANGELOG.md files.
     - AceTime/CHANGELOG.md
     - acetimec/CHANGELOG.md
     - acetimepy/CHANGELOG.md
     - AceTimeValidation/CHANGELOG.md
-- Commit the changes to git
+- Commit and push the changes for the following repos: AceTime, acetimec, acetimepy, AceTimeValidation
     - `$ git add ...`
     - `$ git commit -m "..."`
+    - `$ git push`

 There are 12 other validation tests in the AceTimeValidation project that compare AceTime with various other third party libraries: